The Kervaire conjecture and the minimal complexity of surfaces: Introduction

 A weaker statement contributed by Freedman appears on Kirby's (1970s) problem list \cite[Problem 66]{Kirby:oldlist}.
-On the topological side, this is related to the cabling conjecture \cite{cabling} about irreducibility of Dehn surgeries on knots in $S^3$, which implies the three-summand conjecture; See e.g. \cite[Page 2]{Howie_cyclic}.
-The conjecture is known under the stronger assumption that $A$ and $B$ are locally indicable\footnote{A group is locally indicable if every finitely generated nontrivial subgroup surjects $\Z$.} by Brodski\u{\i} \cite{Brodskii} and independently Howie \cite{Howie_LocInd}.
+On the topological side, this is related to the cabling conjecture \cite{AcunaShort} about irreducibility of Dehn surgeries on knots in $S^3$, which implies the three-summand conjecture; see e.g. \cite[Page 2]{Howie_cyclic}.
+Actually one expects the free factor $A$ to naturally inject into the quotient unless $w$ conjugates into $A$, which is known as Levin's conjecture \cite{Levin}.
+This is known under the stronger assumption that $A$ and $B$ are locally indicable\footnote{A group is locally indicable if every finitely generated nontrivial subgroup surjects onto $\Z$.} by Brodski\u{\i} \cite{Brodskii} and independently Howie \cite{Howie_LocIndFrei} and Short \cite{Short}.

-The goal of this paper is to bring in new tools from the seemingly unrelated study of stable commutator length to tackle such problems; See \cite{Cal:sclbook} for a great reference to this topic.
-Roughly speaking, we show that the complexity (measured by the negative Euler characteristic) of certain surface maps to a $K(H,1)$ space for some HNN extension $H$ is no less than the complexity of its boundary (measured by a geometric degree); See Theorems \ref{thmA: less tech main} and \ref{thmA: main} in Section \ref{subsec: precise} for precise statements.
-This is a generalization of the so-called spectral gap phenomenon in stable commutator length.
+The goal of this paper is to bring in new tools from the seemingly unrelated study of stable commutator length to tackle such problems; see \cite{Cal:sclbook} for a comprehensive reference to this topic.
+Roughly speaking, we show that the complexity (measured by the negative Euler characteristic) of certain surface maps to a $K(H,1)$ space for some HNN extension $H$ is no less than the complexity of its boundary (measured by a geometric degree); see Theorems \ref{thmA: less tech main} and \ref{thmA: main} in Section \ref{subsec: precise} for precise statements.
+This is a generalization of the so-called spectral gap phenomenon in stable commutator length; see Remark \ref{rmk: comparison} for a comparison and see \cite{Chen:sclfpgap,IK,CH:sclgap} for the most related results.

-Restricting to planar surfaces and $H=A\star \Z$ (as the free HNN extension of $A$) with $A$ torsion-free, our result implies the Klyachko theorem \cite{Klyachko} and gives a new proof. \begin{theoremA}[Klyachko, Theorem \ref{thm: Klyachko}] For any torsion-free group $A$, the natural map $A\to H/\llangle w\rrangle$ induced by the inclusion $A\to H=A\star\Z$ is injective for any $w\in H$ with $p(w)=1$, where $p:H\to \Z$ is the standard projection to the $\Z$ factor. \end{theoremA}
+Restricting to planar surfaces and $H=A\star \Z$ (i.e. the free HNN extension of $A$) with $A$ torsion-free, our result implies the Klyachko theorem \cite{Klyachko} and gives a new proof. \begin{theoremA}[Klyachko, Theorem \ref{thm: Klyachko}] For any torsion-free group $A$, the natural map $A\to H/\llangle w\rrangle$ induced by the inclusion $A\to H=A\star\Z$ is injective for any $w\in H$ with $p(w)=\pm 1$, where $p:H\to \Z$ is the standard projection to the $\Z$ factor. \end{theoremA}